 For a lot of the past few years I’ve felt like I’ve been in retrograde, that I’m going through the motions I should have been going through a decade ago.
 I still feel like I’m a year from thirty rather than forty.
 I’d like to think that means I still have a long life ahead, because I’m clearly behind on where I really should be at this point.

 Well, not that clearly, since I can’t define should in that context.

 Where will I be when 40 actually hits?
 I don’t know, honestly.
 This current job is, after all, a contract, even though I have hopes of it running at least as long as the Cisco gig did.
 My mother would very much like me to move back to Florida close to where she is.
 Yet other than her presence, and my friends in the Tampa and Orlando areas, I don’t feel very grounded there (beyond the sense of familiarity that comes from three decades in roughly the same place).
 I rarely write things that sound spiritual, but I believe people have connections to the land, and those connections are stronger or weaker depending on whether they’re in the “right” area for them.
-So far I’ve felt more connected to the west coast than the east, and—while I should explore both areas more—pulled more toward the northwest than the southwest.( But here’s a present—the zombie recipe.
-Collapse )
+So far I’ve felt more connected to the west coast than the east, and—while I should explore both areas more—pulled more toward the northwest than the southwest.( Collapse )